weastur/resty-zerolog/README.md

 Despite it's extremely simple, you can refer to the [example](./_example/) and [godoc](https://pkg.go.dev/github.com/weastur/resty-zerolog) to see a bit more.

+## Contributing

+Contributions are welcome!
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute to this project.

 ## Security

 Refer to the [SECURITY.md](SECURITY.md) file for more information.